asma-sassi/angularjs-chart.js/Instructions.md

 II- Installing packages:
     1. In order to build an AngularJS App, we need to install angular package > npm install --save angular
     2. To make our App responsive, we install bootstrap package > npm install bootstrap@3
+    3. Install jquery libraries for bootstrap needs > npm install jquery
-    3. To use global icons, we install font-awesome > npm install font-awesome@4
+    4. To use global icons, we install font-awesome > npm install font-awesome@4
-    4. To be able to use app's routing, we install angular-route > npm install angular-route II- Project structure:
+    5. To be able to use app's routing, we install angular-route > npm install angular-route II- Project structure:
     .Now, we will create two files in the root directory. app.js and index.html
     1. index.html